Griffonknox/QSIC/README.md

 # Sne_Spectra
-This Read Me is an attempt to help the user walk through the process that was implmented for Spectral SNe Analysis in Summer 2019.
+This Read Me is an attempt to help the user walk through the process that was implemented for Spectral SNe Analysis in Summer 2019.
 STSci Summer internship

 Contents:
 1. Red Shift Calibration